OceanGlidersCommunity/OceanGliders/README.md

 - Join the community review of the [Oxygen SOP](https://oceangliderscommunity.github.io/Oxygen_SOP/README.html#): open until January 31 2022!
 - The [Salinity SOP](https://oceangliderscommunity.github.io/Salinity_SOP/README.html#) is now online and we will start the community review soon.
 - The [Nitrate SOP](https://oceangliderscommunity.github.io/Nitrate_SOP/README.html#) is now online and we will start the community review soon.
-- Depth Average Currents (DACs) are in preparation and will be uploaded during autumn 2021.
+- A Depth Average Currents (DACs) SOP is in preparation and will be uploaded during autumn 2021.

 If you wish to contribute to the SOP development just let us know [here](https://github.com/OceanGlidersCommunity/OceanGliders/discussions/1).